 Pine nuts are traditional for topping caponata.
 They’re an Italian nut that, believe it or not, does come from pine trees!
 Because it’s so time consuming to harvest and the trees grow only in certain regions, pine nuts can be pricey.
 But!
 They’re absolutely worth it for the nutty, uniquely Italian flavor they provide.
 If you can’t find them, you can omit entirely (or see these substitutes).

 If you do use them, follow this advice: Toast the pine nuts before you use them!
 Toasting the nuts on the stove or in the oven brings out their flavor in a big way: almost like using salt to bring out the flavor in a recipe!
 They’re not nearly as good without toasting.
 You’ve been warned!

 Capers enhance the salty flavor

 If you’ve never cooked with capers, now’s the time!
 What are they?
 Capers are a berry of the caper bush that’s native to the Mediterranean.
 They’re round and dark green gray, about the size of a peppercorn.
 You’ll find them in Italian and Mediterranean recipes.
 They bring a tangy, briny and salty flavor to any dish.

 Capers are served pickled, so you’ll find them in jars near the olives at the grocery story.
-If you pick up a joar, also try them in our Salmon with Capers, Roasted Eggplant Pasta, and Paprika Goat Cheese Spread.
+If you pick up a jar, also try them in capers recipes like Salmon with Capers, Roasted Eggplant Pasta, and Paprika Goat Cheese Spread.